ziptyr/WebFrameworks/README.md

 ## Exercise 4 API

 > Replace <> parts with a corresponding value.
-Get Id values with API calls.
+Get the id values from the API calls.

 ### Items
 #### All